-Criteria JORC Code explanation Commentary The status of material legal agreements and marketing arrangements.The status of governmental agreements and approvals critical to the viability of the project, such as mineral tenement status, and government and statutory approvals.
+Criteria JORC Code explanation Commentary The status of material legal agreements and marketing arrangements.
+The status of governmental agreements and approvals critical to the viability of the project, such as mineral tenement status, and government and statutory approvals.
 There must be reasonable grounds to expect that all necessary Government approvals will be received within the timeframes anticipated in the Pre-Feasibility or Feasibility study.
 Highlight and discuss the materiality of any unresolved matter that is dependent on a third party on which extraction of the reserve is contingent.
 There are no known matters pertaining to any third parties to affect the development of the project.
-Classification The basis for the classification of the Ore Reserves into varying confidence categories.Whether the result appropriately reflects the Competent Person's view of the deposit.
+Classification The basis for the classification of the Ore Reserves into varying confidence categories.
+Whether the result appropriately reflects the Competent Person's view of the deposit.
 Classification of the Ore Reserve is based on the Indicated Mineral Resource classification only.
 The Indicated Mineral Resource has been converted to a Probable Ore Reserve.
-A The proportion of Probable Ore Reserves that have been derived from Measured Mineral Resources (if any).
+The proportion of Probable Ore Reserves that have been derived from Measured Mineral Resources (if any).
 The result appropriately reflects the Competent Person's view of the deposit.
 Audits or reviews The results of any audits or reviews of Ore Reserve estimates.
 The Ore Reserve estimate has not been independently audited or reviewed.
 Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Ore Reserve estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the reserve within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors which could affect the relative accuracy and confidence of the estimate.
 The mine designs, schedule and financial model for the Ore Reserve have been completed to a Feasibility standard with a better than +/- 25% level of confidence.
 A degree of uncertainty is associated with geological estimates and the Ore Reserve classification reflects the level of confidence in the Mineral Resource.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore There is a degree of uncertainty regarding estimates of modifying mining factors, geotechnical and processing parameters that are of a confidence level reflected in the level of the study.
-The Competent Person(s) area satisfied that a suitable margin exists that the Ore Reserve estimate would remain economically viable with any negative impacts applied to these factors or parameters.
-Reserve viability, or for which there are remaining areas of uncertainty at the current study stage.
+Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore Reserve viability, or for which there are remaining areas of uncertainty at the current study stage.
 It is recognised that this may not be possible or appropriate in all circumstances.
 These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
+There is a degree of uncertainty regarding estimates of modifying mining factors, geotechnical and processing parameters that are of a confidence level reflected in the level of the study.
 There is a degree of uncertainty in the commodity price used however the Competent person(s) are satisfied that the assumptions used to determine the economic viability of the Ore Reserve are based on reasonable current data.
+The Project is sensitive to adverse movements in commodity prices and/or exchange rates.